 Patricia C. Rodda is the Assistant Professor of International Relations at Carroll University in Waukesha, Wisconsin.
 She teaches international relations, comparative politics, international law, conflict and security and political theory.
 Her research often focuses on vulnerable populations and the challenges they face seeking human rights protections.
-She is currently working on a book manuscript with a co-author focused on the relationship between the protection of women’s rights, especially economic rights and rates of sex trafficking in countries around the world.
+She is currently working on a new book project that investigates the institutions and interests that facilitate or obstruct the adoption of women’s rights in Muslim-majority states.

 Areas of Specialization

 International Relations; Comparative Politics; International Law; Refugees and Asylum; Human Rights; Vulnerable Populations; LGBTQ Rights and Policy

 Patricia C. Rodda and Charles Anthony Smith.
 2019.
 “Stateless Refugees and Victims of Human Trafficking in the European Union.”
 In Emerging Threats to Human Rights: Resources, Violence, and Deprivation of Citizenship, Heather Smith-Cannoy (ed.).
 Temple University Press.

 “Decision-Making Processes and Asylum Claims in Europe: An Empirical Analysis of Refugee Characteristics and Asylum Application Outcomes” Decisions 23, 23-46, 2015

 Heather Smith-Cannoy, Patricia C. Rodda, and Charles Anthony Smith.
 Sex Trafficking and Equity: The Status of Women and State Responses.
 Forthcoming, Georgetown University Press.

 “Setting Pace for Brussels and Strasbourg: Approaches to Gender-Based Asylum Appeals in the European Union.”
 MPSA, April 2017, APSA, 2019, 2021